Built with Indexhibit

-Some of my photographs have been materialised into framed objects.
+Some of my photographs have been materialised into books and/or framed objects.

 In exhibitions, the intermediate zone of decoration and art installation is of interest to me, raising questions about the influence of commercialism and shop window design on the concept of 'Art' and the art installation (and vice versa).
 My images, presented in colourful or matching frames on stands, let the photographs become objects, they become products themselves.
 Both image and its placement together serve and re-examine the fine line between art and decoration.